rpmfusion-infra/rfpkg-minimal/README.md

 # rfpkg-minimal

-A fork of [fedpkg-minimal](https://fedorahosted.org/fedpkg-minimal/) for RPM Fusion's buildsystem. rfpkg-minimal provides an ```rfpkg``` script that only downloads a package's sources.
+A fork of [fedpkg-minimal](https://fedorahosted.org/fedpkg-minimal/) for RPM Fusion's buildsystem. rfpkg-minimal provides a script that only downloads a package's sources.

 Note: rfpkg-minimal determines if a package is in free or in nonfree by reading ```./.git/config```.
 If this fails (because the git metadata